* Click here to return to the main conference page *

 REGISTRATION OPENS

-The Registration Table, Book Sale, Art-Making Table, and Snacks & Beverages Counter will all be in _?_.
+The Registration Table and Art-Making Table will be in room 3340 (third floor) of Moore Hall, 457 Portola Plaza, Los Angeles, CA 90095.
 Coffee, tea, and refreshments will be served in the morning.

 9:00 a.m. – 10:15 a.m.